skagankose/ada_fall_2017/index.md

 ![Image](img/ai_patents_by_country.png)
 *Screenshot 1: The Choropleth Map according to Number of AI Related Patents*

-Last question we wanted to answer is related to a recent statement made by *Putin* which is “the nation that leads in artificial intelligence will be the ruler of the world”.
+Last question we wanted to answer is related to a recent statement made by *Putin* which is “the nation that leads in artificial intelligence will be the ruler of the world”[1].

 ## 2.1.7.
 What is the relationship between number of artificial intelligence related patents that countries have and the rank of their defence industries?

 To be able to answer this question we needed a reliable ranking for countries' defense industries.
-We though that using [Global Defense Companies 100](http://people.defensenews.com/top-100/) list (from Defense News), to extract the revenues of defense companies along with belonging countries then, grouping these companies by countries and summing up their revenues would give us a reasonable estimation for defense industry rankings of countries.
+We though that using [Global Defense Companies 100 list](http://people.defensenews.com/top-100/)[2] (from Defense News), to extract the revenues of defense companies along with belonging countries then, grouping these companies by countries and summing up their revenues would give us a reasonable estimation for defense industry rankings of countries.
 The ranking (top 10) we calculated can be seen in Table 2.4.

 | **Country** | **Revenue (in Milions)** |
 |------|------|